itu-algorithms/itu.algs4/README.md

 - [algs4](https://github.com/kevin-wayne/algs4/) is the original Java implementation by Sedgewick and Wayne.
 - The textbook [Introduction to Programming in Python](https://introcs.cs.princeton.edu/python/) by Sedgewick, Wayne, and Dondero has a somewhat different approach from [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/), and is therefore not suitable for a bilingual course.
 Nevertheless, our code in [itu/algs4/stdlib/](itu/algs4/stdlib/) is largely based on the [source code](https://introcs.cs.princeton.edu/python/code/) associated with that book.
 - [pyalgs](https://github.com/chen0040/pyalgs) is a Python port of `algs4` that uses a more idiomatic Python coding style.
-In contrast, our port tries to stay as close to the original as possible, so that it can be used with less friction in a bilingual course.
+In contrast, our port tries to stay as close to the original Java library and the course book’s Java implementations as possible, so that it can be used with less friction in a bilingual course.
 - [Scala-Algorithms](https://github.com/garyaiki/Scala-Algorithms) is a Scala port of `algs4`.
 - [Algs4Net](https://github.com/nguyenqthai/Algs4Net) is a .NET port of `algs4`.